Decoherence rate expression due to air molecule scattering in spatial qubits: Recap of collisional decoherence

-To find the decoherence, we must find the overlap of the environment's out-states using the scattering matrix.
+By finding the overlap of the environment's out-states (using the scattering matrix), we can find the decoherence.
 The scattering matrix is determined by the interaction's cross-section and thus differs depending on the type of decohering interaction.
+Typically, the overlap between the states will be an exponentially decaying function, which, as a result, causes a decay of the off-diagonal elements in the density matrix (see eq.~\eqref{eq:ex-eq}, which is where the 'quantumness' is stored.

 Solving the dynamics of the density matrix exactly is incredibly hard, and assumptions are made to approximate the dynamics.
 The most common approximation we take is the Born approximation~\cite{born1926quantenmechanik}, which assumes weak coupling between the system and environment, neglecting higher-order coupling terms.
-Another assumption is that the initial state is a product state of the environment and system, i.e., uncorrelated~\cite{bloch1956,redfield1957theory}.
+Another assumption is that the initial state is a product state of the environment and system, i.e., that they are uncorrelated~\cite{bloch1956,redfield1957theory}.
 Furthermore, taking the Markov approximation further simplifies the density matrix expression~\cite{lindblad1976generators,gorini1976completely}.
-The Markov approximation, also called the short-memory approximation, assumes that self-interactions (memory effects) within the environment are short-lived compared to the timescale of the system's dynamics, such that these effects are negligible.
-Studying non-Markovian systems can be challenging and has become a research topic in itself, see e.g. ref.~\cite{nonmarkovian}.
+The Markov approximation, also called the short-memory approximation, assumes that self-interactions (memory effects) within the environment are short-lived compared to the timescale of the system's dynamics, such that these effects are negligible~\footnote{Studying non-Markovian systems can be challenging and has become a research topic in itself, see e.g. ref.~\cite{nonmarkovian}, we keep to the Markovian assumption here.}.

-Assuming that there are many scattering events and that the environment's particles are isotropically distributed in space, the dynamics of the system's density matrix are:
+Based on these assumptions and assuming that there are many scattering events and that the environment's particles are isotropically distributed in space, one can derive the standard Born-Markov master equation in eq.~\eqref{eq:deco-master} that can be found throughout literature; see refs.~\cite{schlosshauer,Hornberger:2003,joos2013decoherence,Vacchini_2009}.
+The dynamics of the system's density matrix are given by this master equation:

 where,